 NRR has two component parts: how effectively you retain customers (gross retention) and how effectively you sell more to them (expansion).

-This was explored in-depth by Todd Gardner, a thought leader in SaaS valuations, in a recent guest post on the m3ter blog (“Usage-based pricing is the best way to drive Net Revenue Retention”).
+This was explored in-depth by Todd Gardner, a thought leader in SaaS valuations, in a popular guest post on the m3ter blog (“Usage-based pricing is the best way to drive Net Revenue Retention”).
 He found that the greatest potential to drive NRR is in the second component - expansion.
 The implication being that pricing to improve retention should, counter-intuitively, focus mostly on encouraging greater spend by existing customers!

 To read more on the connection between retention and valuation, be sure to check out both of Todd’s posts on the topic: